samsquire/ideas6/README.md

 * Movement sequences, permutations are different named states

 A fact can be represented by a sequence of numbers

+In assembly, our state machine formulation might need to wait until an event fires occurs so that it can continue.

 Do we guarantee that after a fire and yield that the event was processed?
 Callbacks?